Kenny Tutt interview

 I grew up watching and reading the likes of Keith Floyd and Gary Rhodes during that golden age of chefs when cooking started to become fashionable and intrigue the nation.
 I take modern-day inspiration from chefs like Tommy Banks, Ashley Palmer-Watts and Nathan Outlaw.

-24-hours in Brighton – Where do you go and where do you eat?
+24-hours in Brighton – Where does Kenny Tutt go and eat?

 Tell us about PITCH: